 This cycle of implementing, measuring, and iterating ensures your use of ai and content marketing gets better and more effective over time.
 To see how we ship on this cadence, read From idea to live feature in two hours.

-To see the power of ai and content marketing, look no further than these real world examples:
+To see the power of AI working in tandem with human editors, look no further than these real-world deployment frameworks:

-• The Associated Press uses AI to automatically write thousands of corporate earnings reports each quarter, freeing up journalists for more in depth stories.
+The Associated Press uses AI to automatically write thousands of corporate earnings reports each quarter, freeing up journalists for deep investigative stories.

-• Coca Cola ran a campaign where they used AI to let fans and artists co create new artwork with the brand’s iconic imagery, generating a massive amount of fresh, user driven content.
+Coca-Cola ran an interactive campaign where they used generative models to let fans co-create artwork using the brand’s iconic imagery, scaling user-driven content.

-• Sephora uses an AI chatbot to offer personalized beauty advice and tutorials in a conversational format, acting as interactive content that also guides users toward products.
+Sephora uses an conversational interface to offer personalized beauty advice and tutorials, acting as interactive content that guides users directly to products.

 However, as AI content becomes more common, authenticity will become more valuable than ever.
 The winners will be those who use AI to handle the heavy lifting while doubling down on human storytelling, unique perspectives, and genuine brand voice.
 The future isn’t about choosing between humans or AI.
 It’s about creating a powerful partnership between them.